 As an example, if you’re organizing a $1,000 purchase with a $500 deposit, and you want to pay the deposit, you’ll pay $500 up front.
 But if you then claim $250 as your share, you’ll be refunded $250 when the purchase completes.
 If you claim $500 as your share, then you won’t be charged anything additional when the purchase completes.
 And if you claim $750 as your share, you’ll only be charged $250 when the purchase completes.

-Please note that the business you’re paying must opt-into offer a deposit option, and that some do not.
+Please note that the business you’re paying must choose to offer a deposit option in order for you to be presented with one, and that some do not.

 Please also note that deposits can only be paid during the group setup process.
 If you do not pay at that stage, you will have to wait until your group comes together to make the first payment and secure your inventory.